-There were five meetings of the Board during the financial year 2020-21.
-The dates of the Board meetings, attendance and the number of Directorships/ Committee memberships held by the Directors as on 31 March 2021 are given in Table 1 of the Annexure A to this Report.
+There were five meetings of the Board during FY22.
+The dates of the Board meetings, attendance and the number of Directorships/ Committee memberships held by the Directors as on 31 March 2022 are given in Table 1 of the annexure A to this Report.